ablil/dotfiles/README.md

 # :hammer: Usage
 It is very simple, clone the repository and link symbolically any dotfile you want.
 You may find some script that automate soem tasks also.

+**some scripts requires the environment variable $DOTFILES so make sure to set it to absolute path of cloned repo**

 *PS: you don't want to link all dotfiles, because it does not make sense to link for example .prettierrc globally*